Obama administration sees mid-October default deadline

 "The debt limit remains a reminder that, under President Obama, Washington has failed to deal seriously with America's debt and deficit," said Michael Steel, a spokesman for House Speaker John Boehner.

-While Congress has already taken the tax and spending decisions that have fuelled U.S. budget deficits, it also separately controls the limit on the nation's debt.
+While Congress has already taken the tax and spending decisions that have fueled U.S. budget deficits, it also separately controls the limit on the nation's debt.

 Obama is vowing not to let the debt ceiling be a bargaining chip in other political discussions.